Skip to content

 ModelAny model name from your schemaUser, Post

-Operationcreate, update, delete, etc.create
+Operationcreate, update, delete, findMany, count, etc.create

 A full event name looks like after.User.create or before.Post.update.
+These events fire for read operations too, such as after.User.findMany.

 Use the @Listener() and @On() decorators from the core event system: